GSA/idmanagement.gov/_implement/distribute-fcpca.md

   <div class="usa-alert__body">
     <h4 class="usa-alert__heading">Upcoming FBCA G5 Migration</h4>
     <p class="usa-alert__text">
       The FBCA G4 is going to be replaced by the FBCA G5 starting on August 27th, 2026.
-This is to comply with Federal cryptographic strength requirements and may require applications to update their trust stores with new intermediate CA certificates to ensure interoperability with FBCA affiliate issued credentials.<br><br>See the section below on <a class="usa-link usa-link--external" target="_blank" rel="noopener noreferrer" href="https://www.idmanagement.gov/implement/trust-fcpca/#step-5---distribute-intermediate-certificates">distributing intermediate certificates</a> for information on this new FBCA cross-certificate.<br><br>You can find additional information regarding the full migration plan in the following
+This is to comply with CA certificate lifecycle management and Federal cryptographic strength requirements and may require applications to update their trust stores with new intermediate CA certificates to ensure interoperability with FBCA affiliate issued credentials.<br><br>See the section below on <a class="usa-link usa-link--external" target="_blank" rel="noopener noreferrer" href="https://www.idmanagement.gov/implement/trust-fcpca/#step-5---distribute-intermediate-certificates">distributing intermediate certificates</a> for information on this new FBCA cross-certificate.<br><br>You can find additional information regarding the full migration plan in the following
       <a class="usa-link usa-link--external" target="_blank" rel="noopener noreferrer" href="https://www.idmanagement.gov/implement/announcements/FBCAG5/">FPKI announcement</a>
       to include a link containing instructions on distributing needed cross-certificates to include the new DoD Interoperability Root CA 3.
     </p>